github/opensource.guide/overviews/pages/index.md

 ![](create-new-repo-button.png)

-Once on the new repository screen, we need to name this repository something special for generating our website.
+On the new repository screen, we need to give this repository a special name to generate our website.

 ![](create-new-repo-screen.png)